625 2nd Ave N, Fargo, ND

 Kilbourne Group uses a very considerate and thoughtful urban design process to develop high quality projects.
 We understand the value of smart, mixed-use design for activating underutilized spaces in Fargo’s downtown core.
 Roberts Commons will activate Roberts Alley, creating walkable spaces that are not only safe, but useful, comfortable, and interesting.

 Phase I kicked off in June 2016 with the construction of a seven-story parking garage, which was complete by June 2017.
-The parking garage will provide 455 car parking stalls and 221 spaces for bicycle parking.
+The parking garage provides 455 car parking stalls and 221 spaces for bicycle parking.
 The garage is owned and operated by the City of Fargo and Interstate Parking.
-Phase II is the construction of the Roberts Commons mixed-use building, which will wrap the parking garage.
-Construction of phase II began April 2017 and is scheduled to be complete in April 2018.
-RoCo will offer 72 amenity apartments, ranging from studio to two-bedroom units.
-The ground floor of Roberts Commons will bring over 13,000 square feet of space for retail, food, and beverage concepts along Roberts Street, 2nd Avenue North, and Roberts Alley.
+Phase II was the construction of the Roberts Commons mixed-use building, which wraps the parking garage.
+Construction of phase II began April 2017 and completed in April 2018.
+RoCo offers 72 amenity apartments, ranging from studio to two-bedroom units.
+The ground floor of Roberts Commons added over 13,000 square feet of space for retail, food, and beverage concepts along Roberts Street, 2nd Avenue North, and Roberts Alley.

 Kilbourne Group strives to create new spaces for experiences that are distinctive to downtown Fargo.